 Tea With Sweetener

 As you will see in the diet pop section, both natural and artificial sweeteners are problematic when fasting.
-Even if they have no calories, they stimulate insulin (Anton et al. 201018).
+They stimulate insulin even if they have no calories (Anton et al. 201018).

 As it prevents autophagy and fat burning, tea with sweeteners is not allowed during fasting.